Suffolk County Dental Crowns

 Are There Benefits and Risks to Know About?

 Crowns protect your teeth while also adding to enhance your smile’s overall appearance.
 As a restorative procedure, they provide greater protection than a cosmetic veneer option.
+But they still have their own benefits and risks, as any treatment does.

 However, crowns are not indestructible.
 They require daily care and maintenance to last for as long as possible.
 Being too aggressive with your teeth — such as grinding or using your teeth to open packages — could result in the porcelain becoming chipped.